One less Z... a TON more savings! Clearance gear available in limited quantities.

 -

-Ibanez Prestige AZS2209H Electric Guitar (with Case)
+Ibanez AR420 Artist Electric Guitar

 Ibanez began as Hoshino Gakki, an importer that originally sold sheet music and high-end classical guitars from a Spanish guitar builder by the name of Salvador Ibáñez.
 Over the next few decades, the company adopted the name of the renowned luthier, and began exporting their own guitars.
 Ibanez initially gained worldwide attention by shifting their production focus away from original budget-friendly models, and crafting extremely high-quality versions of famous American guitars.
 This eventually led to a lawsuit over headstock designs that was settled in the late 1970s.